Request patient documents

 Choose this option if you want to receive a full list of documents related to the patient.
 Then, query for any document from the list.
 You receive the document in both raw XML—which is useful if you have your own document renderer—and in a Redox-parsed view for any data that we can parse.

-Example: Search for a document list
+Data model example: Search for a document list

 bash